Rough Gems FAQs

 What are the required dates for selected curators?

-• Commit to an in-person meeting with the Chief Curator in December: date TBD
+Commit to a one-hour, in-person meeting with Union Hall's Chief Curator in December of 2025: TBD based on selected applicants schedules

 What is a curator’s role?

 Curators are responsible for all communication with artists.
-They must confirm artist commitment & available artwork, write a full curatorial statement, and gather marketing information, contracts, and invoices from artists.
-Curators will work collaboratively with the Union Hall team to create a layout, create and manage a budget, organize exhibition installation and deinstallation, and organize supplemental programming.
+They must confirm artist commitment and available artwork, write a full curatorial statement, and gather marketing information, contracts, and invoices from artists.
+Curators will work collaboratively with the Union Hall team to create a layout, create and manage a budget, organize exhibition installation and deinstallation, produce marketing materials, and organize supplemental programming.

 Are curators responsible for installation and deinstallation of their show?